Originally published in 2017. But.. it’s that time of the year so I’m bringing this up. ;)

 12. Lalala Land

 I think I may have gotten carried away writing this one!
 I hope you enjoyed reading this post, but most of all, I hope you’re able to take a nice long break from all your busy-ness this holiday season, prop your feet up, and enjoy watching!
-You never know how these movies will inspire you for the coming year. ;)

 How many of these movies have you seen?
 Which one is your favorite?
 Anything else you’d add to the list? :)